-- > Applicants and their institutional contact will be notified via email of the outcome of their ANZBMS/BHF Collaborative Interdisciplinary Grant submission by the determined date as per Section 8 (listed below) - > The Grant application review process is robust and independent and focuses on impact and evidence.
-A strict conflict of interest policy is adhered to. - > The decision-making process is final and there is no appeal process. - > Re-submissions (either in whole or in part) are not considered outside of a grant round. - > Grants available in this round represent the full allocation of BHF/ANZBMS Collaborative Interdisciplinary funding pool. - > Unsuccessful applicants are encouraged to re-apply in future grant rounds.
+- > Applicants and their institutional contact will be notified via email of the outcome of their Grant submission by the determined date as per Section 8 (listed below) - > The Grant review process is robust and independent and focuses on impact and evidence.
+A strict conflict of interest policy is adhered to. - > The decision-making process is final and there is no appeal process. - > Re-submissions (either in whole or in part) are not considered outside of a grant round. - > Grant(s) available in this round represent the full allocation of BHF/ANZBMS Grant funding pool. - > Unsuccessful applicants are encouraged to re-apply in future grant rounds.

-8. 2022 Grant Round Timeline of Peer Review Process
+8. 2024 Grant Round Timeline of Peer Review Process

-- > Applications open Monday 11 September, 2023. - > Applications must be received by 5pm AEST Friday 3 November, 2023. - > Applications assigned to external reviewers November, 2023 - > Grant Review Panel assessments of applications November 2023 - > Approval by Bone Health Foundation and ANZBMS Board of Directors December 2023. - > Notification to applicants December, 2023 - Successful applicants commence project on date as specified in grant agreement once all approvals have been gained)
+- > Applications open Monday 15 July, 2024. - > Applications must be received by 8pm AEST Friday 13 September 2024. - > Grant Review Panel assessments of applications October 2024 - > Approval by Bone Health Foundation and ANZBMS Council October 2024. - > Notification to applicants, November 2024 - > The Grant awardee will be announced on Sunday 10 November at the ESA-SRB-ANZBMS conference in Adelaide SA - Successful applicants commence project on date as specified in grant agreement (once all approvals have been gained)